bobbyahines/DiscWolf/ReadMe.md

 if something in a private method is messed up in a meaningful way, it will show up as an error in the interface that ultimately relies on that method.

+#### So, when do we write tests?
+BDD/TDD

+Test Driven Design (sometimes called Behavior D. D.) says you write the tests before writing the feature.
+The workflow is something like,

+1. As a user, I want a utility class that does common math for my app.
+2. I create a unit test class called MathTest.php.
+3. I create a test asserting that the class exists.
+4. I run the test and see that it fails.
+It fails because I didn't write the class yet.
+5. I write the class stub with namespace.
+6. I run the test again and it passes.
+and on and on and on....

+There has to be a balance, and you have to figure out how much TDD you want, or have time/money for.

 #### Running The Tests

 ```bash